chamaeleonidae/api/docs/webhooks/profiles.md

 # User Profiles (Incoming Webhook)

-**Send User Profile data into Chameleon from services like Customer.io, Heap, Zapier or from you own backend.**
+**Send User Profile data to Chameleon from services like Customer.io, Heap, Zapier or from you own backend.** Looking for the [JavaScript API](js/profiles.md)?

 ------

 A User Profile that does not yet exist by `uid` will first be created and then updated with the other data included in this request.

-Profile data updates are processed synchronously on the application server.
+> Profile data updates are processed synchronously on the application server.

 ## Create/Update a Profile :id=profiles-update